CraigClem/Client/README.md

 ### Authentication

-Using Djangos rest framework and Bradley created the user authentication which Gursham and I also helped with.
+Using Djangos rest framework Bradley created the user authentication which Gursham and I also helped with.

 ```py
 class JWTAuthentication(BasicAuthentication):